Financial-Times/ft-origami/docs/developer-guide/building-modules.md

 	</body>
 	</html>

-Now, you should be able to start a static web server in the `/public` directory, and load your page.
+Now, you should be able to start a static web server in your project root directory, and load your page.

 If you are using a Mac, this command in Terminal will start a server: